METROPOLIS: Urban Digital Twin

 About

-METROPOLIS develops an open and interoperable urban digital twin platform for planning, simulation, and decision support.
-The project responds to a growing need for cities to test the consequences of major planning decisions before they are implemented in the real world.
+METROPOLIS develops an open, interoperable urban digital twin framework for planning, simulation, and decision support.
+The project responds to a structural gap: cities increasingly need to evaluate the consequences of major planning decisions before implementation, but the technical infrastructure for doing so reliably does not yet exist at scale.

-Urban digital twins can connect spatial data, real-time information, historical records, and predictive models into a shared environment for analysis.
+Urban digital twins can in principle connect spatial data, real-time feeds, historical records, and predictive models into a unified analytical environment.
 In practice, however, these systems are difficult to build and maintain.
-Urban data is fragmented across agencies and vendors, stored in incompatible formats, and governed by different standards.
-AI models also require different kinds of inputs, making it difficult to combine them into coherent planning workflows.
+Urban data is fragmented across agencies and vendors, stored in incompatible formats, and governed by different institutional standards.
+AI models require heterogeneous inputs that are rarely available in compatible forms, and cities lack the workflow orchestration and benchmarking tools needed to combine models into coherent planning processes.

 Papers